 If you’re going to invest in a new product, it’s important to invest in the creation of a prototype as well.
-Otherwise, you may find a design flaw later in the process, increasing costs.
+Otherwise, you may find a flaw later in the process, increasing costs.
 Using plastic to develop your prototype is especially cost efficient and beneficial.

-Prototyping gives you a chance to find potential design flaws without the commitment of mass production.
+Prototyping gives you a chance to find potential flaws without the commitment of mass production.
 It also gives you a glimpse of the production process.
 Can anything be modified to make the production process more cost and time-efficient?
 What would be the best method to mass produce the product?
 You can also conduct more in-depth consumer research, since potential consumers can look at the prototype and provide you with valuable insights.
-By testing the design in advance, prototyping gives engineers flexibility to improve and make changes.
+By testing in advance, prototyping gives engineers flexibility to improve and make changes.

 Plastic Mold Modeling

 Plastic mold modeling is a more traditional way of making plastic prototypes.
-Molten plastic is injected into a pre-designed mold, and the plastic hardens to adopt the shape.
+Molten plastic is injected into a mold, and the plastic hardens to adopt the shape.

 Here are some of the benefits of plastic mold modeling: